 There are also resources to provide other healthy homes improvements, including, but not limited to, air quality improvements such as dryer vents and bathroom fans, minor electrical upgrades, and installation of carbon monoxide and smoke detectors.

-The LeadSafe Homes Program is currently prioritizing applications for properties which meet the following criteria.
+The LeadSafe Homes Program is currently prioritizing applications for properties that are:

-- Property located in the target areas of Central Falls, Pawtucket, Newport and East Providence.
+- Property located in the target areas: Central Falls, Pawtucket, Newport and East Providence.

 - Pregnant woman or child under the age of 6 resides in property; or a child under age 6 visits the property